DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 ---
-title: "How we rebuilt our open-data homepage"
+title: "How we rebuilt our open-data homepage part two: development"
 authors:
 - Ryan Johnson
 - Jeff Keene